red-gold/react-social-network/CONTRIBUTING.md

 ### Issue Guidelines

-Please Use a succint description. "doesn't work" doesn't help others find similar issues.
+Please Use a succinct description. "doesn't work" doesn't help others find similar issues.

 Please don't group multiple topics into one issue, but instead each should be its own issue.